Alumni Privacy Notice

 Postal marketing: We may send you direct mail about our work unless you have told us that you would prefer not to receive such information.
 Where possible, we encourage our alumni to opt in to electronic communications to reduce the cost and environmental impact of postal mail.

-Brunel Data Controller and ICO contact information
+Brunel Data Protection Officer and ICO contact information

 The Data Controller for the purposes of the General Data Protection Regulation is Brunel University London.
 The Brunel Data Protection Officer can be contacted on data-protection@brunel.ac.uk .
 Our registration number in the Data Protection Public Register is Z6640381.

-If you think your data has been misused or has not been kept secure, you should contact us and we will address your concerns as soon as possible.
-If you’re unhappy with our response or if you need any advice you should contact the Information Commissioner’s Office (ICO) on the ICO helpline at 0303 123 1113, or via their website at https://ico.org.uk/concerns/
+If you think your data has been misused or has not been kept secure, you should contact us, and we will address your concerns as soon as possible.
+If you’re unhappy with our response or if you need any advice, you should contact the Information Commissioner’s Office (ICO) on the ICO helpline at 0303 123 1113, or via their website at https://ico.org.uk/concerns/

-Changes to this privacy policy
+Changes to this privacy notice

-We may update the terms of this policy at any time, so please review it from time to time.
+We may update the terms of this notice at any time, so please review it from time to time.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary contact address you have provided to us or by placing a prominent notice on our website, Alumni magazine, and e-newsletters.